Odysseas Vlachodimos: German national youth teams

 Vlachodimos represented Germany at various youth levels.
 His first experience with the national team came on 21 May 2009 when he made his debut for the U15's in a 2–0 win over the United States.
 He made one more appearance for the U15's against Poland the following month before making his U16 debut in August, starting in a 4–2 win over Switzerland in new manager Steffen Freund's first match in charge at the 2009 U16 Tournament in Liechteinstein.
 Vlachodimos featured regularly throughout the tournament as Germany claimed the title, beating Austria 6–2 in the final.

 Two years later, Vlachodimos helped Germany to a runners-up finish at the 2011 UEFA European Under-17 Championship where they ultimately lost 5–2 to the Netherlands in the final.
 Soon after the tournament he was awarded the bronze U17 Fritz Walter Medal, awarded to the third best German under-17 player.
 Later in the year, he was part of the Germany squad which ended third at the 2011 FIFA U-17 World Cup.
 He made his debut for the U18 side in February 2012 before advancing to the U19 side in August.
 He then made his U20 debut on 12 October the following year against the Netherlands.

 On 15 March 2017, following his emergence as Panathinaikos' first-choice goalkeeper, Vlachodimos was called up by Stefan Kuntz to the U21 side for friendly matches against England and Portugal.
 He was voted man of the match for his performance during Germany's 1–0 defeat against Portugal, despite the defeat being the nation's first home loss in 32 matches.

 Vlachodimos' strong performances at club with Panathinaikos saw him selected in Stefan Kuntz's squad for the 2017 UEFA European U21 final tournament in Poland.
 Germany were ultimately crowned champions, beating Spain 1–0 in the final to claim the title.

 Greece

 On 9 November 2018, four days after FIFA's approval of Vlachodimos' request to play for Greece, he was called up by Angelos Anastasiadis for the matches against Finland and Estonia in the UEFA Nations League.
 He debuted for Greece in a 1–0 win over Finland on 15 November that year.

 Personal life

 His family hails from Kastania, Kozani.

-Vlachodimos is the younger brother of Panagiotis, who is also a footballer.
+Vlachodimos is the younger brother of Panagiotis, who is a former footballer.